Top Management's Role in Driving Innovation Culture

 Business leaders and top management executives must showcase an in-depth understanding of what an innovation culture is as well as how to cultivate it sustainably.
 Let’s take a look at some of their key responsibilities in the process of driving company-wide innovation.

-Even when implementing a bottom-up approach to innovation, as Swisscom has done, employees will look to top management for inspiration.
+Even when implementing a bottom-up approach to innovation, employees will look to top management for inspiration.
 Therefore, one of the first things that leaders must do is be prepared to explore new ideas themselves.
-Working on innovation is a great starting point, but it should also extend to a mindset change.
+Working to create an environment where innovation can flourish, is important, but it should also extend to a mindset change amongst the leaders themselves.

-Apple founder Steve Jobs believed that ‘conventional management stifled innovation’.
+While Steve Jobs was known for a host of controversial opinions, one that is grounded in facts is his belief of conventional management often stifling innovation.
 In order to actively encourage innovation, management should be eager to embrace new tools, tactics, and technologies to keep pace with changing business landscapes.
 If nothing else, an adaptive company culture will increase the levels of trust and inspiration from the employees.
 In turn, this will keep innovation moving in the right direction.

 Corporate innovation is defined by Forbes as “having out-of-the-box thinking as a strategy within your business”.
 Setting clear objectives can stop employees working on irrelevant concepts, thus allowing them to dedicate their time to ideas that may succeed.
-When coupled with a defined strategy that looks into the viability, feasibility, and desirability levels, it should be far easier for employees and organizations to identify successes.
+When coupled with a defined strategy, it should be far easier for employees and organizations to identify successes.

-For innovation to truly work, a company-wide buy-in will be required.
+For innovation to truly work, a company-wide buy-in is required.
 It is the responsibility of top management to make innovation feel accessible for employees at all levels.
 Implenia is a great example of how this can lead to more ideas being presented through bottom-up innovation.
-If they aren’t engaged or given a voice, employees will hold back.
+If employees aren’t engaged or given a voice, they will tend to hold back.

 While innovation stems from creative mindsets, data plays an increasingly important role in today’s climate.
 This is epitomized by the fact that 30% of organizations now actively want to embrace AI and its ability to aid innovation strategy, product development speeds, and project cost-efficiency.
 Data-driven decisions aid employees and organizations alike.